wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-at-phpuk-2022.md

 ![Elephpants, prizes and swag at our conference booth](/content/blog/vonage-at-phpuk-2022/pxl_20220218_110235485.jpg)

-It has always given me a vague sense of pride that [PHP is the only language with a large set of collectible toys to be had](https://elephpant.me/) ([sorry Golang, you're new to this!](https://gopher.golangmarket.com/)).
+It has always given me a vague sense of pride that PHP is the only language with a [large set of collectable toys(https://elephpant.me/)to be had (sorry [Golang](https://gopher.golangmarket.com/), you're new to this!).
 Even during the [recording of a short comedy moment](https://twitter.com/VonageDev/status/1494615543533477939), the appearance of yellow elephpants had [the world's largest collector](https://twitter.com/asgrim) instantly DMing me to ask if these were new ones(!)

 They were, in fact, not.
 We had some leftover branded ones from [our previous corporate entity](https://www.nojitter.com/vonage-acquires-nexmo-jumps-cpaas) to give away, but it did prompt the question: do we order a new batch of Vonage limited edition elephants?
 The answer among them team seemed to be a resounding "yes!"